JoseSzycho/nodejs_development_course/14_class-Data_structure/homework/01_data_structure_implementations/linked_list/README.md

 <a name="LinkedList+getData"></a>

 ### linkedList.getData() ⇒ <code>Array</code>
 Returns the all the nodes data in a array shape.
 Used for testing purposes.
+If list is empty, returns undefined.

 It works by creating and empty array, then it goes through the list pushing each data element into the array.